-Yellow Fever: Obaseki gets vaccinated, leads campaign against disease in Edo - THISDAYLIVE
+Yellow Fever: Obaseki Gets Vaccinated, Leads Campaign against Disease in Edo - THISDAYLIVE

 …FG provides 3 million doses of vaccine

-The state government has also taken delivery of three million doses of vaccine from the Federal Ministry of Health in response to the yellow fever outbreak in the state.
+This is just as the state government took delivery of three million doses of vaccine from the Federal Ministry of Health in response to the yellow fever outbreak in the state.

-Addressing journalists after taking a shot of the vaccine, he said the yellow fever vaccination campaign was ongoing across the 18 local government areas of the state.

-He urged residents in the state to ensure that they are vaccinated against the ailment
+Addressing journalists after he was vaccinated, he said the yellow fever vaccination campaign was ongoing across the 18 local government areas of the state, urging residents to ensure they are vaccinated against the ailment.

-He commended the Federal Ministry of Health for the prompt response to the disease outbreak in the state.

-He said that the state government has provided logistics to get the vaccine to every part of the state, especially where outbreak of the disease was recorded.
+Commending the Federal Ministry of Health for the prompt response to the disease outbreak in the state, he said the state government has provided logistics to get the vaccine to every part of the state, especially where outbreak of the disease was recorded.

 “We had the unfortunate incident of yellow fever outbreak in some parts of the state a couple of weeks ago.
 It is a deadly aliment.
 Within a short period, we lost a number of persons.
-It is highly preventable; all you need is to be vaccinated against the virus,” he said.
+It is highly preventable; all you need is to be vaccinated against the virus.

 “I just got vaccinated; it doesn’t hurt.
 Once you take a dose, you are vaccinated for life,” he assured.